 Barrier #3: Rigid Data Model

 Reducing time to market is extremely important for an organization which values innovation and wants to stay ahead of competition.
-Applications such as CRM, ERP, HR and financials are widely deployed for core business processes.
-However, legacy design and process-specific nature of such applications provide a rigid data structures that hinders business agility.
-Modern data management offers a new hybrid space of platform and applications built for a big data & digital enterprise architecture and designed for agility.
+Applications including CRM, ERP, HR and financial are widely deployed for core business processes.
+However, legacy design and the process-specific nature of such applications provide rigid data structures that hinders business agility.
+Modern data management offers a new hybrid space of platform and applications built for a big data and digital enterprise architecture, designed for agility.
 Free from the shackles of relational data modeling, modern data management completely changes the paradigm by combining data together, without having to first design a data model.
-It captures and automatically models a variety of structured and unstructured master data, reference data, transaction and activity data, without any volume restrictions.
-The end result of this convergence of data with context and relevance is a new way to derive insight from all the data that impacts a business and its innovation roadmap.
+It captures and automatically models a variety of structured and unstructured master, reference, transaction and activity data, without any volume restrictions.
+The end result of this convergence is data with context and relevance--a new way to derive insight from all the data that impacts a business and its innovation roadmap.

 Barrier #4: Unreliable & Out-of-Context Data

 As the volume of data grows at a much faster rate than can be manually reviewed and rectified, companies are looking for advanced ways to solve the data quality problem.
 Modern data management leverages machine learning to monitor, manage and improve the data quality to stay ahead of data challenges.
-Machine learning not only helps determine and improve data quality but also enriches the data with relevant insights and provides intelligent recommended actions for data quality and operational improvements.
+Machine learning not only helps determine and improve data quality, but also enriches the data with relevant insights and provides intelligent recommended actions for data quality and operational improvements.
 Besides, machine learning coupled with graph technology enable a contextual data model.
-This allows to create a single common data foundation and visualize and present information for the business user in the context of their work, role, or department.
-More importantly, it puts every business user at the helm of growth, innovation, and digital transformation trajectory.
+This allows companies to create of a single common data foundation and visualize and present information for the business user in the context of their work, role or department.
+More importantly, it puts every business user at the helm of the growth, innovation and digital transformation trajectory.